 It's possible that the psychological aspect of tattoo collection is the key reason why many believe it's addictive.

-Tattoos are also seeked for healing purposes.
+Tattoos are also sought for healing purposes.
 When someone gets a tattoo and becomes attached to it, it can be a monument to someone they've lost, and it's something they'll be able to keep with them for the rest of their life, reminding them of the relation and connection with that person.

-Others use tattoos to express endings and commemorate battles such as the end of a relationship or a battle against an addiction or a cancer.
+Others use tattoos to express endings and commemorate battles such as the end of a relationship or a battle against an addiction or cancer.
 In any case, the daily reminder of seeing that tattoo can be incredibly therapeutic and can aid in the healing of underlying scars that the tattoo conceals.
-There is nothing more powerful and addictive than the excitement of creating something that will last a lifetime on your body and keeps you moving forward in a healthy and positive path.
+There is nothing more powerful and addictive than the excitement of creating something that will last a lifetime on your body and keep you moving forward in a healthy and positive path.

 Many people love these and other emotions that come with getting a tattoo, but these emotions do not constitute an addiction in the clinical sense.
 It's all in the mind!